Automated Side-Channel Analysis of Cryptographic Protocol Implementations: Related Work

+\CryptoBap{} addresses these gaps by extracting formal models directly from protocol machine code, avoiding reliance on specifications or high-level code.
+Our work builds on \CryptoBap{}, but extends the analysis along three axes: we (i) begin from the binary of real (closed-source) applications---not the one we compile ourselves, (ii) instrument the lifted binary with leakage contracts (e.g., constant-time and speculative observation models) and extract observation-aware models, and (iii) connect the extracted models to equivalence-based verification in order to reason about protocol properties (e.g., unlinkability) in the presence of microarchitectural observations.

-\CryptoBap{} addresses these gaps by extracting formal models directly from protocol binaries, avoiding reliance on specifications or high-level code.
-We integrate microarchitectural leakage models into protocol formal models.
-This enables us to utilize the extracted models to assess (a) whether protocol properties are preserved in the presence of hardware leakages and (b) the existence of microarchitectural leakages through the protocol verifier \DeepSec.
-Unlike \CryptoBap{}, we extract the memory operation models into \Sapic and apply simplification rules, enabling the extracted models to be analyzed by protocol verifiers.
+This enables us to use the extracted models to assess (a) whether protocol properties are preserved in the presence of hardware leaks and (b) the existence of microarchitectural leakages through the protocol verifier \DeepSec.
+Unlike \CryptoBap{}, we extract the memory operation models into \Sapic and apply simplification rules to scale the extracted models for analysis with protocol verifiers.